HewlettPackard/shs-libcxi/man/cxi_service.1.md

 **list**
 : Output a list of all CXI devices

-**update**
-: Update the service specified by the -s flag.
-Updates are specified in the yaml file specified by the -y flag.
-Updating resource limits is not currently supported.

 # OPTIONS

 **-d, \-\-device**=*DEV*
 : The Cassini NIC device name to report.
 When unspecified, cxi0 is chosen by default.

-**-D, \-\-dry-run**
-: Used with 'update' to perform a trial run with no changes made

 **-h, \-\-help**
 : Display the help text and exit.